unbxd/search-JS-library/index.md

 {: .note-title }
 > Important
 >
-> This document is ONLY for customers integrated with the new version of SDK (V2 integrations).
-Please refer to [this documentation here](https://unbxd.com/docs/site-search/integration-documentation/jssdk-documentation/) for the versions of integrations.
-Since we are gradually migrating all our customers toward our new upgraded SDKs, we would slowly **deprecate** the older version.
+> This document is ONLY for customers integrated with the new version of SDK (V2 integrations done after March 2022).
+We encourage our customers to integrate and stay upgraded with the latest versions of V2 SDK as we would soon deprecate the older version (V1 SDK).

 # Need Help?
 If you need assistance or are looking for technical help, please search this documentation website to find relevant information.
 You can also contact Unbxd's support team for additional assistance.
 Feel free to write to [support@unbxd.com](support@unbxd.com) or buzz us on [+1.85555.UNBXD](+1.85555.UNBXD).
 We will be able to provide more guidance based on your specific implementation.